Adedeji44/Facial_Emotion_Detection_2/README.md

 and this can form the basis on which other actions can be performed

-The model should be able to perform multi-class classification on images of facial expressions, to classify the expressions according to the associated emotion.
+The model should be able to perform multi-class classification on images of facial expressions, to classify the expressions according to the associated emotion 'happy', 'sad', 'neutral', 'surprise'.

 **Objective:  Using transfer learning to find the most efficient Deep Learning architecture that can accurately classify images of facial expressions into 4 classes namely 'happy', 'sad', 'neutral',